LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 {{< figure class="bordered-figure dark-gray-background" width="512px" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz_old_frontend.png" title="State Manager Delegation System" >}}

 This led to a ton of problems over time - primarily on the front of readability and maintainability.
-The state of the various entities became intertwined over time and it became difficult to hunt down bugs due to this.
+The state of the various entities became inter-twined over time and it became difficult to hunt down bugs due to this.

-The largest anti-pattern the old model used was having a "mega class", the top level State Manager.
+The largest anti-pattern the old model used was having a [god object](https://en.wikipedia.org/wiki/God_object), the top level State Manager.

 This state manager ended up being responsible for all sorts of things and was passed as a parameter to tons of UI functions.